peter-conalgo/freesurface/The_Free_Surface_Political_Party.md

 ### Would I run for government?

 Hell no!
 Well I guess if it meant that my main job was to make sure that this direction was secured.
 I think we do need to remove indivduals from situations of power where they could impact anothers pursuit of hapiness.

+### Could open source be governement?

+I honestly can think of no other way to secure pure democracy.